radcamp/radcamp.github.io/NYC2023/Part_II_files/ipyrad_partI_CLI.md

 # Getting Started

-We will be running through the assembly of simulated data on a binder instance, so if you haven't already, please [launch the ipyrad repo](https://mybinder.org/v2/gh/dereneaton/ipyrad/master?filepath=newdocs%2FAPI-analysis), and open a New>Terminal.
+We will be running through the assembly of simulated data using the ipyrad CLI, so if you haven't already done so please access the CodeOcean [RADCamp instance](https://radcamp.codeocean.com) and launch a

 ## ipyrad help
 To better understand how to use ipyrad, let's take a look at the help argument.